 Changes to Physician Assistant Practice in Washington

 In the 2019-2020 legislative session the WA State Legislature passed HB 2378 – Concerning Physician Assistants.
 Join the WMC for a webinar that outlines the changes and how they will affect your practice and your PA license.
 This event is a learning opportunity for MDs and PAs.

 Error Reduction and the Future of Communication and Resolution Programs

 Despite the best intentions, health care does not always go as planned, which can result in harm to patients.
 Unintended patient harm remains a leading cause of death in the US and can happen for many reasons.
 CRPs offer health care organizations a compassionate, patient-centered response that ultimately improves safety for patients.
 A series of steps, taken by providers, risk managers, quality improvement leaders, health care leaders, and the WMC, guide health care organizations in moving towards reconciliation for everyone involved.
-This activity has been approved for AMA PRA Category 1 Credit™.
 More Information

 Healthcare 101: How to be an Informed Patient